pporche87/front-end-development/README.md

 This would be a great project to refactor.
 I followed along with this project and see some great opportunities to break this code down into modular reusable portions.
 There is a fair amount of duplication.

-* Build a Tic Tac Toe Game [done - webdevbootcamp]
+* Build a Tic Tac Toe Game
 * Build a Simon Game